sqlxpert/lights-off-aws/README.md

   * Permission to add a specific RDS tag includes permission to add _any other_ tags at the same time.

+  * It's not possible to edit an AWS Lambda function's resource-based policy directly, and CloudFormation can be used to add permissions to the policy, not to add restrictions.
+This means, for example, that an AWS user ordinarily authorized to invoke functions could tell the "Do" function to perform an operation on an AWS resource.

 ## Advanced Installation